How is pneumonia diagnosed and treated?

 Some people are too ill to be treated at home and need to go to hospital.

 If you’re too ill to drink and take tablets, you can have fluids and antibiotics through a drip in your arm.
+You’ll also be given oxygen if you need it, and the hospital staff can regularly check your temperature and breathing.

 People who are in hospital for other medical problems and then develop pneumonia have a high risk of becoming very ill.
 They may need different, more powerful antibiotics.